nicolardi/open_blog/src/blog/7-bitcoin-first-commit.md

 ::: tip
 Bitcoin addresses are 200 bits numbers (25 bytes).
 To be more readable Bitcoin addresses are written in base58 instead of the more commonly used base64.
-In fact base58 was developed for Bitcoin.
+In fact, base58 was developed for Bitcoin.
 :::

 ::: warning
-Have you ever wrongly interpreted the WPA password written on your router? here's the Satoshi Nakamoto's brilliant solution.
+Have you ever wrongly interpreted the WPA password written on your router? here's Satoshi Nakamoto's brilliant solution.
 :::

 on line 16 we can see the base-58 "alphabet":